harveyramer/harvey-ramer-blog/src/pages/blog/2020-05-04-focus-on-the-easy-bits-ci-cd-with-azure-and-github.md

 This is often called **trunk-based development**.

 > At the end of each development interval, we must have integrated, tested, working, and potentially shippable code, demonstrated in a production-like environment, **created from trunk using a one-click process, and validated with automated tests**.[^2]

+### Unit Tests

+Unit tests are simple programs that prove the program behaves predictably.
+A critical part of continuous integration is the assurance that if code is broken, unit tests will fail.
+This, in turn, means the deployment will fail.
+Broken code will not make it to production.

 ## Prerequisites